kehummel/smart-store2-kehummel/project_7/README_P7.md

 This short module is intended to consolidate learning and prepare you for independent BI work.

+All scripts mentioned are in the project_7 folder unless directly stated otherwise.

+All data is in the data_p7 sub folder unless directly stated otherwise.

 ## 1. The Business Goal
 We are focusing on previous customers and how to increase revenue from them.
 Our goal is to decide which location has the most customers, which location has more recent customers, determine what these customers buy, and how much they spend in order to create promotions that will encourage our loyalty members to purchase items from our store more frequently.